magento/devdocs/src/guides/v2.3/comp-mgr/patching.md

    -  `Recommended replacement`—The patch that is a recommended replacement for a deprecated patch.

 {:.bs-callout-info}
-After upgrading to a new version of Magento, you must re-install patches if the patches are not included in the new version.
+After upgrading to a new version of Magento, you must re-apply patches if the patches are not included in the new version.
 See [Re-apply patches after an upgrade](#upgrade).

 #### Apply individual patches